axieinfinity/ronin-documentation/docs/developers/smart-contract/using-hardhat.md

 ---
-description: Deploy smart contracts using the Hardhat development environment.
+description: Deploy smart contracts using Hardhat
 ---
 # Deploy using Hardhat